Programie/zshrc/README.md

 done
 ```

-Or just source the files you want.
+Or just source the files you want:

 ```sh
 source <path to the repository checkout>/exports.sh